-Operative Date
+Proposed Operative Date

-This Auditing Standard is operative for financial reporting periods commencing on or after 1 July 2006.
+It is intended that this proposed Auditing Standard will be operative for financial reporting periods commencing on or after 1 July 2006.

-Main changes from AUS 520 (July 2002) Management Representations
+Main changes from existing AUS 520 (July 2002)

-The main differences between this Auditing Standard and the Auditing Standard issued by the Auditing & Assurance Standards Board of the Australian Accounting Research Foundation, AUS 520 (July 2002) Management Representations, are that in this Auditing Standard:
+The main differences between this proposed Auditing Standard and the Auditing Standard issued by the former Auditing & Assurance Standards Board of the Australian Accounting Research Foundation that it supersedes, AUS 520 Management Representations (July 2002), is that in this proposed Auditing Standard:

-- 1. The word 'shall', in the bold-type paragraphs, is the terminology used to describe an auditor's mandatory requirements, whereas an auditor's degree of responsibility is described in AUS 520 by the word 'should'. - 2.
-The explanatory guidance paragraphs provide guidance and illustrative examples to assist the auditor in fulfilling the mandatory requirements, whereas in AUS 520 some obligations are implied within certain explanatory paragraphs.
-Accordingly, such paragraphs have been redrafted to clarify that the matter forms part of explanatory guidance. - 3.
-The following additional mandatory requirement is included (this mandatory requirement is not contained in AUS 520):
+- 1. the word 'shall', in the bold-type paragraphs, is the terminology used to describe an auditor's mandatory requirements, whereas an auditor's degree of responsibility was previously described by the word 'should': - 2. the explanatory paragraphs provide guidance and illustrative examples to assist the auditor in fulfilling the mandatory requirements, whereas previously some obligations were implied within certain explanatory paragraphs.
+Accordingly, such paragraphs have been redrafted to clarify that the matter forms part of the explanatory guidance; and - 3. the terminology and overall concepts have been aligned to the Audit Risk Standards and the Fraud Standard.
+The issue and re-issue of the Audit Risk Standards in February 2004 and the Fraud Standard in June 2004, comprising: - AUS 402 "Understanding the Entity and Its Environment and Assessing the Risks of Misstatement"; - AUS 406 "The Auditor's Procedures in Response to Assessed Risks"; - AUS 502 "Audit Evidence"; and - AUS 210 "The Auditor's Responsibility to Consider Fraud in an Audit of a Financial Report"